Hi there! Here is some info about commissioning me for any illustration project that is not book related.

-- If you are a self publishing author, looking to hire me for a children’s book, this page may still apply to you, but click HERE to find out about the book-making process specifically.
+If you are looking to hire me to illustrate a children’s book, this page may still apply to you, but click HERE to find out about the book-making process specifically.

-Every project is different, and require different amounts of time and effort from the both of us.
+Every project is different, and require different amounts of time and work.
 Therefore, the process may vary from project to project.
 But in general, it goes something like this:

 - What is the illustration for?
-Personal use or commercial?
-Who is the audience?
+Who is the intended audience?

 - Are there any specific measurements I need to stick to?

 - How soon do you need it?